1990 New York Giants season: NFC Championship Game: At San Francisco 49ers

 The Giants advanced to face the two-time defending champion San Francisco 49ers in the NFC Championship game on January 20, 1991, in front of 65,750 fans at Candlestick Park.
+The winner of the game would go directly to Tampa to play the Super Bowl the following week.
+Parcells use this as a motivating factor.
+Before the game, Parcells said that the team could pack for only 2 days or the entire week he then threw down a big suitcase and told his players "I guess you know which one I'm packing for."
 The game was a rematch of the 7–3 49ers win one month earlier.
 The teams alternated field goals in the first and second quarter to make the score 6–6 at halftime.
 Less than five minutes into the third quarter, 49ers quarterback Joe Montana threw a 61-yard touchdown pass to receiver John Taylor to give San Francisco a 13–6 lead.
 A Giants field goal made the score 13–9 at the end of the third quarter.
 With 9:42 remaining in the game, Leonard Marshall sacked and injured Montana, who left the game.
 The Giants got the ball back, but were stopped on a key third down and one.
 On fourth down, Parcells called a fake punt, and fortunately for the Giants the 49ers only had 10 men on the field, which resulted in a long run by Gary Reasons to set up another Giants field goal, making the score 13–12.
 The 49ers then attempted to run out the clock, but Giants nose tackle Erik Howard made a key play, fighting through a double-team to knock the ball out of running back Roger Craig's possession by getting his helmet on the football.
 Lawrence Taylor fought through a block at the line of scrimmage applied by tight end Brent Jones and a subsequent block by fullback Tom Rathman to position himself at Craig's location along the line of scrimmage to catch Howard's forced fumble in mid-air, which gave the ball to the Giants at their own 43-yard line.
 Hostetler completed passes to Bavaro and Baker, advancing the Giants to within Matt Bahr's field-goal range.
 Bahr's fifth made kick of the day, a 42-yarder with no time left on the clock, gave the Giants a 15–13 victory.

 With the win, not only did the Giants advance to their second Super Bowl, they became and still remain as the only team in NFL history to defeat a two-time repeat Super Bowl champion in the playoffs on the road.